March 26, 2026

 PRIVACY: ZERO NETWORK REQUESTS

-Dropout makes zero network requests.
+SignalDrop makes zero network requests.
 No analytics.
 No telemetry.
 No update checks.
 No data leaves your Mac, ever.
 The WiFi event log is a local SQLite database.
 Preferences are local UserDefaults.
 That's it.

 The only reason the app asks for Location Services is because Apple requires it for apps to read WiFi network names on macOS 14 and later.
 Your location is never stored, logged, or transmitted.
-If you deny the permission, Dropout still works — it just can't show you the network name.
+If you deny the permission, SignalDrop still works — it just can't show you the network name.

 THE TECHNICAL DETAILS